Skip to content

 You can replicate every Avast Cleanup feature using built-in Windows tools:

 The manual process takes about 15 minutes.
-Avast does it in 6 minutes automatically.
+Avast handles the same job automatically in far less time.
 The time savings add up if you do this monthly.

 #Avast Cleanup vs Free Alternatives

 CCleaner Free offers similar junk file and registry cleaning without a subscription.
-According to PCMag’s 2024 review of Avast Cleanup, the tool earned 3.5 out of 5 stars, with editors praising the sleep mode but noting the registry cleaner provides minimal real-world benefit.
+According to PCMag’s review of Avast Cleanup, editors praised the sleep mode but noted the registry cleaner provides minimal real-world benefit.
 After Avast acquired Piriform in 2017, both products share the same parent company.

 Key differences: